joeycasey87/cookiecutter_testing/docs/create_your_own_plugin.rst

 ::

-    pysteps-postprocessor-xxx
+    pysteps-importer-abc
-    └── pysteps_postprocessor_xxx    (package name)
+    └── pysteps_importer_abc    (package name)

-This is the name of our package containing the new postprocessor for pysteps.
+This is the name of our package containing the new importers for pysteps.
 The package name should not contain spaces, hyphens, or uppercase letters.
-For our example, the package name is **pysteps_postprocessor_xxx**.
+For our example, the package name is **pysteps_importer_abc**.

 \__init__.py
 ~~~~~~~~~~~~

 ::

-    pysteps-postprocessor-xxx
+    pysteps-importer-abc
-        ├── pysteps_postprocessor_xxx
+        ├── pysteps_importer_abc
         └───── __init__.py

 The __init__.py files are required to inform python that a given directory contains a